danilo90lan/Portfolio-WebSite/README.md

 ## Target Audience

-The target audience of my portfolio website includes potential employers and companies interested in my skills and knowledge and willing to hire me.
+The target audience of my portfolio website includes potential employers and companies interested in my skills and knowledge willing to hire me.

 ## Tech stack
-This website is been deployed by Netlify through a git repository.
+This website is been deployed through Netlify by a git repository.
-The link to visualise it is [here](https://daniloportfolio.netlify.app)
+The link to visualise it, is [here](https://daniloportfolio.netlify.app).